PenTestical/simple_countdown/README.md

-# Simple countdown written in Bash
+# Simple timer written in Bash

 # Usage for the time countdown